-Although costs related to mechanical problems and to maintenance for Cargojet's aircraft have been forecasted and funded pursuant to its leasing arrangements and maintenance agreements, the actual costs may be higher than those anticipated.
+Maintenance costs will increase as our fleet ages.
+It includes overhaul of engines, landing gears, APUs and airframes in addition to ongoing maintenance requirements.
+The Company has a maintenance program schedule and monitors the maintenance of aircraft for owned and leased aircraft.
+Although costs related to mechanical problems and to maintenance for the Company's aircraft have been forecasted and funded pursuant to its leasing arrangements and maintenance agreements, the actual costs may be higher than those anticipated.
 Unexpected repairs relating to mechanical problems and to maintenance are beyond the control of the Company and may have a material adverse effect on the Company's business, results of operations or financial condition.
 In addition, the ability of the Company to obtain equipment and replacement parts on satisfactory terms when required is not always certain.
 Any inability to obtain equipment or parts, or to obtain the required equipment or parts on satisfactory terms and on a timely basis could have a material adverse effect on the Company's business, results of operations or financial condition.